 - Still accessible via API: Hidden tags remain available through API requests.

-Hide Tags Example: Standardizing Redundant Tags
+Hide Tags Example: Standardizing Redundant Tag Keys

 - You navigate to the Tags page in Vantage to search for and identify the different versions of the environment tag.
 You then hide each iteration of this tag so that you can create a new standardized version of the tag with Vantage virtual tags.